 This world-line exists as a complete object which may be sliced here and there so that you can see where the particle is located in space at a particular instant.
 Once you determine the complete world line of a particle from the forces acting upon it, you have ‘solved’ for its complete history.

-So I was wondering, as you do or maybe you don’t, what if we applied similar thinking to social objects?
+So I was wondering, what if we applied similar thinking to social objects?
 For example, is it possible to view a particular educational policy, or other, as a social object?
-Constructed by the relations between social groups such as policy makers, OFSTED, educational academics, leadership teams and classroom practitioners.
-What links the social groups to the policy is space and time.
+Constructed by the relations between social groups such as policymakers, OFSTED, educational academics, leadership teams and classroom practitioners; what links the social groups to the policy is space and time.

 Consider feedback as an example.
 What are the conditions that optimise feedback?
 In an ideal world, academic educationalists would inform the debate, which would impact upon the formulation of policy.
 Institutions and classroom practitioners could engage in the discourse.
 The spatiotemporal relations of feedback would be constantly working to improve practice.

-Educational policy makers engage in oft repeated discourses justified by reference to “robust scientific evidence”.
-As often as not the evidence is not robust and the points made highly contested.
+Educational policymakers engage in oft-repeated discourse justified by reference to “robust scientific evidence”.
+As often as not the evidence is not robust and the arguments offered highly contested.
 Making the complex “quirky” is good for sound bites but does not make for great education policy.
 It does not create the relations that ensure good policy ideas are enacted well in the classroom.